CanInBad/BDCC_wiki/User's-troubleshooting.md

 3. Upgrade your phone
    * If you already tried all of those options then it about time to upgrade your smart phone.

-If you're using mods, please see [this section.](#my-game-crashes-when-loading-into-main-menu-while-the-game-had-mods)
+**If you're using mods, please see [this section.](#my-game-crashesforce-close-when-loading-into-main-menu-while-the-game-had-mods)**

+if this happens on other devices than android then please report it a bug with the following information:
+ - Your OS
+ - Your device specification (must include CPU, GPU, driver versions)
+ - What you think what is the version you're playing on.

 ### I can't export or import saves using the in-game exporter/importer

 This is an issue exclusive to Android.
 For Android's case, you have to grant the game permissions to `android.permission.WRITE_EXTERNAL_STORAGE` and `android.permission.READ_EXTERNAL_STORAGE`.
 Since those permissions technically don't existed in Android 13 and up, the game can't request them.
-You can find the instructions to [grant them here.](https://gist.github.com/CanInBad/cd1fb519a4fc604a83115b553a4a7402#file-3permshenanigans-md)
+You can find the instructions to [grant them here.](User's-Permission-Shenanigans)

 ### My game CRASHES when I loaded into a game save or playing

-If you're using mods, [skip to this section](#my-game-crashes-when-i-loaded-into-a-game-save-with-mods).
+If you're using mods, [skip to this section](#my-game-crashes-when-i-loaded-into-a-game-save-or-playing-with-mods).

 This might be a bug in the game.
 If you can recall, please take notes of:
 * Steps you did to get the game crash.